3 steps to creating an insight-driven digital marketing report

-Once all three areas are complete, the final one-page summary can come together, showing a clear link between the KPQs, KPIs and success benchmarks.
+Once all three areas are complete, the final one-page digital marketing report can come together, showing a clear link between the KPQs, KPIs and success benchmarks.

 To provide additional clarity and information, consider adding in graphs/ tables to visually represent how different channels are performing/ have performed against your targets.
 This one-page dashboard should be able to summarise the campaign all on its own, with the rest of the report breaking these sections down into more detail.

-The KPQ framework provides a useful structure in which to set a campaign performance report.
+The KPQ framework provides a useful structure in which to set a digital marketing report.
 The simplicity of the approach helps keep things simple and present data that can generate actionable insights and purposeful conversations about performance and next steps.